Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 ------------------------

 In a Kerberized Hadoop cluster, Presto authenticates to HDFS using Kerberos.
-Kerberos authentication for HDFS is configurted in the connector's properties file using the following properties:
+Kerberos authentication for HDFS is configured in the connector's properties file using the following properties:

 ================================================== ============================================================ ==========